Digital-Umuganda/Deepspeech-Kinyarwanda/model-card.md

   - voice recognition application
   - Multiple languages STT
   - language detection
-Factors
+**Factors**
-- Anti-bias: these are bias that can influence the model
+- Anti-bias: these are bias that can influence the accuracy of the model
   - Gender
   - accents and dialects
   - age